jayroh/better_image_tag/README.md

 app/site work-flow that are addressable via common boilerplate code that -- we hope -- is wrapped up nicely into this gem.
 Namely:

-* Using a webp version of an image if the browser supports it.
+* Using webp or avif versions of an image if the browser supports it.
-* A rake task that will generate webp versions of all jpg's in your app.
+* A rake task that will generate webp or avif versions of all jpg's in your app.
 * Ability to inline contents of an image as a base64 encoded string.
 * Inlining SVG's will output the contents of the SVG image instead of using img tag and its base64 encoded data.
 This also allows for width, height, and